kamsalisbury/ps/README.md

 # ps
-Kam's collection of PowerShell examples and scripts
+Kam's collection of PowerShell examples and scripts.
+Be sure to review the LICENSE.txt file.